 Kicking up a storm – a breakdown of Nike’s ground-breaking and controversial range of running shoes

-Home / News & Events / Kicking up a storm – a breakdown of Nike’s ground-breaking and controversial range of running shoes
+Home / News & Articles / Kicking up a storm – a breakdown of Nike’s ground-breaking and controversial range of running shoes

 Patent Attorney Stuart Greenwood* reports on Nike’s ground-breaking and controversial range of running shoes.

 *Stuart has run several marathons, and is currently training for his first foray into the world of ultra-marathons.
 He has a keen interest in the development of Nike’s Vaporfly and Alphafly running shoes as he feels he needs all the help he can get!